secondbounce/log4ngx/BUILD.md

 version number.
 The workflow will update the `version` properties in the repo's _package.json_ files for both the top-level project and the library, and then these updated files will be committed back to the repo.
-Because the original 'build#' tag is no longer on the commit that represents the release, that tag will be deleted and a new tag matching the version number added to the new commit to correctly identify it as the source of the release.
+Because the original 'build#' tag is no longer on the commit that represents the release, that tag will be deleted (the new release will automatically create a tag matching the version number on the new commit to correctly identify it as the source of the release).

 > This does mean that the release author (and anyone pulling the `main` branch after the build tag has been added but before the release has been created) will end up with a redundant tag in their